wohlert/agnosia/README.md

 Run `python3 setup.py install` to install the module.

-The agnosia package should now be accessible systemwide for the version of python you installed it for.
+The atone package should now be accessible systemwide for the version of python you installed it for.

 To run the example pipelines provided by the module you can do the following: